jalibras/ubbr/docs/problem_authors.md

 ## Setting up the sample web application

-The sample web app is a bar bone Django appliction that is meant to demonstrate some very basic usage patterns.
+The sample web app is a bare bones Django application that is meant to demonstrate some very basic usage patterns.
 It can also be used by problem authors to try out problem code snippets.